nathanielc/dan/README.md

 This project contains two commands that can be run:

-* jim - An interactive REPL command for running DSL commands interactively.
+* jim - An command for running a Jim script file.
-* jimd - A server daemon that will run scripts from a configured directory.